|

 assume that no changes attributable to myocardial ischaemia were actually found

+at autopsy.
 We believe the verdict given is in contradiction to medical teaching; is at

 variance with documented cases of wrist-slash suicides; and does not align